 Focus Group Transcription Services

-Looking for an accurate transcription of who said what in your focus group recordings?
+Looking for accurate transcription of who said what in your focus group recordings?
 Way With Words focus group transcription services provide an accurate text record of speakers and what they discussed so that you can easily capture the information you require for your further analysis.

-FOCUS GROUP TRANSCRIPTION SERVICES PACKAGE
+FOCUS GROUP TRANSCRIPTION SERVICES

 One treat to our clients is that, unlike most focus group transcription services, we do not have sliding scale costs that rise in accordance with the number of speakers in your focus group audio.
-Way With Words has one single, up-front rate that applies for all your audio or video recordings of focus groups – be it two or more speakers.
+Way With Words has one single, an up-front rate that applies for all your audio or video recordings of focus groups – be it two or more speakers.
 So whether you need a one-on-one interview transcribed or a focus group with a moderator and 17 participants discussing the merits of your service or product, the rate per audio minute will be the same.